Managing urinary symptoms after prostate cancer treatment

 Acute urinary retention

 If this happens, you'll need to go to the hospital emergency department where they will fit you with a small, thin tube (catheter) to drain your bladder, or your homecare team may do this for you.
+The urine will pass through the tube into a drainage bag.
+Before you go home, your nurse will show you how to look after the catheter.
+The catheter drainage bag will be worn inside your trousers and will be secured around your lower leg.

 Some men may need a small operation to stretch the urethra and relieve the pressure on the narrowed urethra (water pipe).